Learn how to use Procreate. This overview on the basics of Procreate will have you drawing in no time!

 My full overview of the blend modes is now available.
 For brevity's sake, I'm choosing to write about them in their own post since there are so many.

-This panel controls how your canvas functions, allows you to add photos and files, has sharing options and preferences.
+This panel controls how your canvas functions, allows you to add photos and files and has sharing options and preferences.

 Insert a file